-Angela: Hi everyone and welcome to our webinar Diversity is a Part of our DNA diversity hiring 101 with USA day network.
+Angela: Hi everyone and welcome to our webinar Diversity is a Part of our DNA diversity hiring 101 with USA Today Network.
 My name is Angela Lee and I'm on the marketing team here at Jobvite.
-As a background Jobvite enables leading companies to recruit source and on board all within a single platform with over 10 years of experience focused solely on recruitment in a recruiting strategy that emphasizes putting candidates at the center of Recruiting.
+As a background Jobvite enables leading companies to recruit source and on board all within a single platform with over 10 years of experience focused solely on recruitment in a recruiting strategy that emphasizes putting candidates at the center of recruiting.

 Jobvite has helped companies so over 1 million jobs to date.
 Now onto the webinar first you'll notice that all lines have been muted to avoid background noise however we would still love to have your questions.
 So if you want to use the chat box at the bottom of the ready top panel we'll be monitoring it throughout the presentation and saving your questions until the end.
 Additionally all attendees will receive some credit by attending this webinar.
 We will be sending out the code for this at the end of the session as well.
 Now I'd like to introduce our speakers Linda Ertz director of Talent Acquisition and Marnie Davis project Manager Diversity and Employer Branding at USA Today network.

 Linda: Hi thank you so much Angela I'll start.
 Hi I'm Linda Ertz I'm the director of talent acquisition for Gannett also known as USA Today Network so I've been at the company for four years and I will tell you the company I joined is so very different than the company we are today so when I first joined Gannett was a holding company and that had what we would call our local markets we have the USA Today newspaper we had broadcast we had digital sites and in June 2015 that's the inception of our new company we split and so we took all the local papers and the USA Today and we integrated them into one company.
 The structures completely digital now and we are so very thrilled we were able to integrate this great company.